 Policy H1: Protection of the World Heritage Site

-- include an assessment of how the finished development will be viewed from and towards the World Heritage Site; and
+- carrying out an assessment of how the finished development will be viewed in, from, towards and within the World Heritage Site; and

-4.37 The Durham World Heritage Site has published its first review of its management plan which will run from 2017 to 2023 (Durham World Heritage Site, 2017).
-Its aims (p.4) are to:
+4.36 The Durham World Heritage Site has published its first review of its management plan which will run from 2017 to 2023 (Durham World Heritage Site, 2017).
+This has been approved by UNESCO and its aims (p.4) are to:

 - Protect the Site’s Outstanding Universal Value and setting;

 - Conserve and enhance the Site and its setting;

 - Support understanding and awareness of the Site and its Outstanding Universal Value and of World Heritage;

 - Support communities in realising the economic, social and cultural opportunities and benefits World Heritage status can bring;

 - Support visitor and communities’ access, their enjoyment of the Site and its benefits;

 - Provide WHS management to deliver all aims.